Greece or Spain: How to Choose the Right Destination for You

 Athens Airport To The Acropolis, Athens - Yellow taxi at Athens International Airport

-You might want to travel between different places once in Greece or Spain and to do it; you can rent a car or use public transport.
+You might want to travel between different places in Greece or Spain, and you can either rent a car or use public transport.

-Greece has an excellent public transportation network, with buses connecting all the major towns with the small villages.
-Buses are also incredibly cheap, so they are a fantastic option for those traveling on a budget.
+Greece has a functional public transportation network, with buses connecting major towns to small villages.
+Buses are also incredibly cheap, making them a fantastic option for budget travelers.
 To get to the various islands, you can hop on the ferries and go quickly from one beautiful place to another.

-Spain has top-notch public transport, with an extensive network of high-speed trains, inter-regional buses, metro lines within the big cities, and cheap flight connections.
+Spain has top-notch public transport, with an extensive network of high-speed trains, interregional buses, metro lines in major cities, and cheap flight connections.

-Both countries offer affordable public transportation, but Spain’s public transportation system is more extensive and efficient, which makes it a better destination if you don’t want to drive but would still want to explore more places.
+Both countries offer affordable public transportation, but Spain’s system is more extensive and efficient, making it a better destination if you don’t want to drive but still want to explore more places.

 Why Is Greece Worth Visiting